ONSdigital/rm-case-service/API.md

 * `GET /cases/partyid/3b136c4b-7a14-4904-9e01-13364dd7b972?caseevents=true`

 If this query parameter is omitted these case events **will not** be returned with the case details.
 In this scenario case events for a case can be retrieved separately using the `GET /cases/<case_id>/events` endpoint.
 The JSON examples provided for the three endpoints mentioned above include the case events for illustration purposes.

+## Unique Access Codes
+For the endpoints that return the details of a case:

+* `GET /cases/<case_id>`
+* `GET /cases/partyid/<party_id>`
+* `GET /cases/iac/<iac>`

+&mdash;an optional `iac` boolean query parameter can be used to specify that the JSON response include the unique access code associated with the case.
+For example:

+* `GET /cases/partyid/3b136c4b-7a14-4904-9e01-13364dd7b972?iac=true`

+If this query parameter is omitted the UAC **will not** be returned with the case details.
+The JSON examples provided for the three endpoints mentioned above include the UAC for illustration purposes.

 ## Get Case Group
 * `GET /casegroups/9a5f2be5-f944-41f9-982c-3517cfcfef3c` will return the details of the case group with an ID of `9a5f2be5-f944-41f9-982c-3517cfcfef3c`.